statzenthusiast921/setlist_analysis/README.md

 ## Challenges
 The spelling and punctuation was not always consistent between the lyrics datasets and the setlists datasets.
 Eg: one of my favorite songs, Zebraskin by Dredg was often written as Zebra skin or Zebra Skin.
 Due to this issue, I had to use the fuzzy_merge function of the [fuzzy_pandas](https://github.com/jsoma/fuzzy_pandas) library to sufficiently join the data sets.

 A similar issue popped up when ranking songs by emotions.
-I had to use the (dedupe_dataframe)[https://pypi.org/project/pandas-dedupe/] function to perform fuzzy deduplication.
+I had to use the dedupe_dataframe function of the [pandas_dedupe](https://pypi.org/project/pandas-dedupe/) library to perform fuzzy deduplication.